 Police Encryption and Press Freedom

-When police departments encrypt radio communications, they don't just inconvenience reporters—they fundamentally undermine the Fourth Estate's ability to independently monitor government power.
+When police departments encrypt radio communications, they don't just inconvenience reporters—they cut off the independent information flow that journalism has depended on for nearly a century.
 Every major journalism organization opposes blanket encryption.
-Here's why.

 In 2023, the Radio Television Digital News Association surveyed news directors nationwide.
 Police radio encryption ranked as their top concern—ahead of budget cuts, declining trust, and digital disruption.